 A premium slicer should have certain safety measures in place perhaps the most important being a blade guard.
 This is a protective shield that hides the blade from direct contact when not in use.
 Other safety considerations include sturdiness.
 Do the grips or slides look flimsy?
 Or does the slicer lack a steady support base?

 Similarly, child lock protection is critical particularly if you have young ones running around.
-It should be that the safety lock in conjunction with the power button are pressed together to turn on the machine.
+It should be that the safety lock conjunction with the power button is pressed together to turn on the machine.
 This way, the appliance ceases to become a threat when stored away.

 The motor is the driving force behind the slicer.
 The stronger it is, the higher the power supply.
 This is especially useful for anyone who will be cutting through thicker pieces several rounds over.
 Depending on how much meat you will be slicing, go for a model that’s tough enough to handle the volume.
 Again, with enough motor power, your slicer will record lesser slowdowns.

 For an overview, entry-level meat slicers tend to come with lower watts (100 or slightly above), and with such, expect an extremely short duty cycle before starting to overheat.
 When processing a batch of food, it’s going to take you longer or become a tedious task waiting for the machine to cool down.